 - enter and leave Canada freely

-To receive Canadian Citizenship a permanent resident must apply to Citizenship and Immigration Canada.
+To receive Canadian Citizenship a permanent resident must apply to Immigration, Refugees and Citizenship Canada.